 Germany in the first half of 1919.
 Disgruntled soldiers trudge home from a war they cannot believe they have lost.
 The Kaiser is in exile.
 The reigning noble houses have vanished, swept into history by the so-called November Revolution.
 Coups d’etat are in open preparation.
 Violence is everywhere.
-In this volatile climate, Hermann Hesse’s ‘Demian’ found enthusiastic readers.
+In this volatile climate, Hermann Hesse’s ‘Demian’ found its first readers.

-I wanted only to live the life that was struggling by itself to come out of me.
-Why was that so very hard?
-These fervent words are prepended as a motto to Hermann Hesse’s coming-of-age novel, Demian, which was first published in 1919.
-More a cry than a question, it must have established for Hesse the central issue of the story.
-In fact, it wasn’t hard, at all.
+“I wanted only to live the life that was struggling by itself to come out of me.
+Why was this so very hard?”
+Thus reads the motto prepended to Hermann Hesse’s coming-of-age novel, ‘Demian’, which was first published in 1919.
+More a cry than a question, these fervent words must have established for Hesse the central issue of the story.
+In fact, living that life wasn’t so very hard, at all.